 Liquidity risk is the risk that the company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
-The company manages liquidity risk by maintaining sufficient liquid assets to enable settlement of financial commitments on their respective due dates.
-All accounts payable and accrued liabilities are due within three months, accrued interest due in semi-annual installments, and income taxes payable, if any, must be remitted to the respective tax jurisdictions as they are due.
-There were no significant changes to the company's exposure to liquidity risk (except as set out in the discussion below) or the framework used to monitor, evaluate and manage liquidity risk at March 31, 2023 compared to December 31, 2022.
+There were no significant changes to the company's exposure to liquidity risk (except as set out in the discussion below) or the framework used to monitor, evaluate and manage liquidity risk at June 30, 2023 compared to December 31, 2022.

-The undeployed cash and investments at March 31, 2023 provide adequate liquidity to meet the company's known significant commitments over the next twelve months, which are principally comprised of investment and advisory fees, interest expense, purchases of subordinate voting shares for cancellation under its automatic share purchase plan, and general and administration expenses.
+The undeployed cash and investments at June 30, 2023 provide adequate liquidity to meet the company's known significant commitments over the next twelve months, which are principally comprised of an investment in BIAL (discussed below), investment and advisory fees, interest expense, purchases of subordinate voting shares for cancellation under its automatic share purchase plan, and general and administration expenses.
 In addition, under the Investment Advisory Agreement (defined in note 11), if a performance fee is payable for the period ending on December 31, 2023, the performance fee will be payable in cash, or at Fairfax's option, in subordinate voting shares.